ashleshbasnet/Dhyan/README.md

 - Each partial has its own gain envelope and a slight exponential frequency drop to simulate resonance decay
 - A short sawtooth transient adds the physical "strike" impact
 - Audio context is initialised only on first user interaction (browser autoplay policy compliance)
 NOTE: Audio synthesis is something I've been trying to dive into for a long time so I reccomend anyone to watch the Sebastian Lague Audio Series to delve deep into audio synthesis.
-Furthermore, audio synthesis is much simpler in python (in my opinion) and extrodinarily simple when you pair it with a game engine such as unity.
+Furthermore, audio synthesis is much simpler in python (in my opinion) and extraordinarily simple when you pair it with a game engine such as unity.

 ### Visual Feedback
 - **SVG ring timer:** A circular progress arc (radius 126, circumference ~791.7px) fills via `strokeDashoffset` as time elapses.
 The ring colour changes between gold (focus) and teal (breaks)